-Treatment of Mild Dehydration During Pregnancy:
+Treatment For Dehydration During Pregnancy

-Water, herbal tea, and decaffeinated coffee are good options.
+- Water, herbal tea, and decaffeinated coffee are good options.

-Fruit juices, soft drinks, milk, soups are acceptable but to a lesser extent than those above.
+- Fruit juices, soft drinks, milk, soups are acceptable but to a lesser extent than those above.

-Say no to alcoholic beverages.
+- Say no to alcoholic beverages.

 When To Call A Doctor?

-Preventing Dehydration During Pregnancy:
+Preventing Dehydration During Pregnancy

-- Drinking a cup of water (150-180 ml), for every one hour that you are awake, is an excellent way to get your daily quota of H2O.
+- Drinking a cup of water (150-180 ml), for every hour that you are awake, is an excellent way to get your daily quota of H2O.